MalaysiaOfficial Name: Malaysia

 Travel & Transportation

-Reports of late-night road rage incidents, especially after midnight, are rising.
-If you drive, avoid confrontational behavior if you are involved in an accident.
+- Reports of road rage incidents, especially after midnight, are rising.
+Avoid confrontational behavior if you are involved in an accident.
 If you are threatened, leave the scene and file a report with the local police within 24 hours.

 Sobriety Checkpoints: Please note that laws against drinking and driving are strictly enforced and carry serious penalties.
 Police operate sobriety checkpoints in many entertainment districts frequented by expatriates.
 At these checkpoints, all drivers must submit to alcohol breath tests.
 If you fail a breath test, you will be arrested.

-Driver’s License Requirements: International Driving Permits (IDP) may be used for 90 days in Malaysia.
+Driver’s License Requirements: International Driving Permits (IDP) may be used for 90 days.
 The IDP must be obtained outside of Malaysia.
-If you are staying longer than 90 days in Malaysia, and desire a local license, the Malaysian Road Transport Department recommends contacting a local driving school to arrange all the paperwork.
+If you are staying longer than 90 days in Malaysia you will need a local driver’s license.
+The Malaysian Road Transport Department recommends contacting a local driving school to arrange all the paperwork.
 In order to obtain a local license, you will also need a valid work permit.

-Please refer to our Road Safety page for more information.
-If you would like more information about Malaysian driver’s licenses, you can contact the Automobile Association of Malaysia.
+See our Road Safety page for more information.
+For more information about Malaysian driver’s licenses, contact the Automobile Association of Malaysia.
 Also, we suggest that you visit the website of Malaysia’s national tourist office and national authority responsible for road safety.

 Public Transportation: There have been fatal and other serious accidents involving long-distance tour buses in Malaysia, particularly at night or in adverse weather conditions.
 If you plan to travel by bus, choose a reputable company, and avoid overnight routes.